mlhartme/stool/client/documentation.md

 #### SYNOPSIS

-`sc` *global-option*... `create` [`-optional`][`-detached`] [['@'image | *path*] ...] *name* [*key*`=`*value*...]
+`sc` *global-option*... `create` [`-optional`][`-detached`] [['@'image | *path*] ...] *name* [*key*`=`*object*...]

 #### DESCRIPTION

 Creates stages for all specified images.
-You specify images either explicitly with a '@' prefix of by a path to be searched for `image` files containing the image repositoryTag.
+You specify images either explicitly with a '@' prefixing the repositoryTag or by a path to be searched for `image` files containing the image repositoryTag.
 It's fine to have multiple image files in one path.
 If neither image nor path is specified, images default to the path `.`. *name* specifies the name for new stages.
-It must contain only lower case ascii characters or digit or dashes.
-Otherwise it's rejected because it would cause problems with urls or docker tags that contain the name. *name* may also include an underscore `_`, which will be substituted by the last segment of the image.
+It must contain only lower case ascii characters or digit or dashes, it's rejected otherwise because it would cause problems with urls or Kubernetes objects that contain the name. *name* may also include an underscore `_`, which will be substituted by the last segment of the image; this is required if you create multiple stages and the command-line can only specify a single name.

 Reports an error if a stage already exists.
-You can disable this with the `-optional` option.
+Or omits stages creation if the `-optional` option is specified.

-New stages are configured with the specified *key*/*value* pairs.
-Specifying a *key*/*value* pair is equivalent to running [stool config](#sc-config) with these arguments.
+New stages are configured with the specified *key*/*object* pairs.
+Specifying a *key*/*object* pair is equivalent to running [stool config](#sc-config) with these arguments.

 [//]: # (include globalOptions.md)